Neonatal seizure: Outcomes

-With earlier diagnosis and increasingly prompt diagnosis, mortality after diagnosis of neonatal seizures has decreased dramatically from an estimated 33% in the 1990s to around 10% in the 2010s.
+With prompt diagnosis, mortality after diagnosis of neonatal seizures has decreased dramatically from an estimated 33% in the 1990s to around 10% in the 2010s.
 Underlying cause of the seizure remains the greatest predictor of ongoing seizures and neurologic problems later in life.
 Controversy remains with the extent of damage the seizures themselves cause.
 Clinician consensus is that frequent or intractable seizures (status epilepticus) leads to neuronal damage and are associated with later neurodevelopment problems.

-Developmental delay, cerebral palsy, and problems with vision and hearing are the most common poor outcomes following neonatal seizures.
-Severity of impairment ranges greatly and many infants develop normally once the initial seizure cause is treated.
+Infants that are premature, have hypoxemic ischemic encephalopathy, CNS infection, severe intraventricular hemorrhage, structural central nervous system defect, or severely abnormal EEG tracings have a worse prognosis.

-Studies have identified risk factors for poor outcomes after neonatal seizures.
-Infants that are premature, have hypoxemic ischemic encephalopathy, CNS infection, severe intraventricular hemorrhage, structural central nervous system defect, or severely abnormal EEG tracings tend to do worse than infants with focal strokes, transient metabolic issues (hypoglycemia, hypocalcemia), or clinical seizures without EEG abnormalities.
-There are many other risk factors for neonatal seizures.
-"Some of the risk factors that we have detected, such as low Apgar score, need for resuscitation at birth, and perinatal distress, were previously reported".
-An apgar score indicates how a baby is immediately after birth.
-Perinatal distress is when a mother experiences a lot of stress during pregnancy.
-This shows how serious neonatal seizures really are, and not many people knew that.
+Low Apgar scores, need for resuscitation at birth, and perinatal distress place the neonate at greater risk for seizures".